ilkoid/PonchoAiFramework/.kilocode/rules/memory-bank/context.md

 ## Technical Debt

-None yet - project is starting fresh
+**Minimal** - Clean architecture with comprehensive testing.
+Some TODOs in framework for future phases (config reloading, advanced health checks).

 ## Open Questions

-1. Should we implement all interfaces from Day 1, or start with minimal subset?
+1. What's the priority order for model integrations (DeepSeek first vs GLM first)?
-2. What's the priority order for model integrations (DeepSeek first vs GLM first)?
+2. Do we need a compatibility layer with old GenKit code immediately, or can it wait?
-3. Do we need a compatibility layer with old GenKit code immediately, or can it wait?
+3. Should prompts be in separate repo or same monorepo?
-4. Should prompts be in separate repo or same monorepo?
+4. When should we implement caching layer (L1 memory, L2 Redis)?

 ## Communication Context